myeomans/doc2concrete/cran-comments.md

 No 1: Please add a space between year and doi.
 --> (2014) <doi:10.3758/s13428-013-0403-5>

-RESPONSE No 1:
+RESPONSE No 1: Done!
+Thanks for pointing this out.

 No 2: Please always write TRUE and FALSE instead of T and F.
 Also never name your variables T or F.

-RESPONSE No 2:
+RESPONSE No 2: Good point.
+I believe I have replaced every instance of T or F with TRUE/FALSE, throughout the package.

 No 3: Please document your datasets in more detail.

-RESPONSE No 3:
+RESPONSE No 3: I appreciate this suggestion.
+I've added more description by including text from the paper in the documentation here.

 ## Version Update (0.4.5)